electerious/Lychee/docs/md/FAQ.md

 #### Lychee is not working
 If Lychee is not working properly, try to open `plugins/check.php`.
 This script will display all errors it can find.
-Everything should work if you can see the message "Lychee is ready.
-Lets rock!".

 #### What do I need to run Lychee on my server?
 To run Lychee, everything you need is a web-server with PHP 5.3 or later and a MySQL-Database.